Hi, I’m Nicola from The People Mentor.

 So how should a line manager deal with a team member who is having performance issues?

-Well when dealing with any employee problem, the answer is always to be straightforward about what they’ve noticed.
+Well when dealing with any employee problem, the answer is always to be straightforward about what you’ve noticed.
 If an employee’s performance is falling short of the expected standard, this must be confronted as early on as possible before it becomes a much bigger issue.

 Managers should meet with the employee 1:1 and discuss the issue, explaining how their performance is falling short of what’s expected.
 This discussion should be based on fact, not on opinion, and it should not amount to a character assassination under any circumstances.